 Navigator of the Seas received a bit more of an extensive makeover in 2019 as well.
 New additions include a Caribbean pool deck, the Lime and Coconut Bar, and waterslides on the outdoor decks.
 The ship also received a number of new bars and restaurants.
 These additions include Playmakers Sports Bar, the Bamboo Room, Hooked Seafood specialty restaurant, Jamie’s Italian specialty restaurant, and Starbucks.

 Finally, Mariner of the Seas received her amplification in 2018.
-The most notable additions were the Perfect Storm waterslides and the Sky Pad trampoline experience.
+The most notable addition was the Perfect Storm waterslides.
 The ship also received a new laser tag and escape room, as well as some new bars and restaurants.
+Our favorites include the Bamboo Room and Playmakers.

 Radiance Class